Mr. Bucket: But you turn me on!

 - Any exothermic chemical processes are liable to this.
 The only way to stop a runaway exothermic reaction is to cut the feed immediately.
 Nitration is an especially dangerous exothermic chemical reaction, as it is both exothermic and used to prepare explosives.
 In case this sounds illogical

 - Diesel engines don't require electricity or spark plugs.
 Once started, a diesel engine will run until it either runs out of fuel or is mechanically stopped (usually by cutting off the fuel supply).

 - Same applies to hot-spot engines, such as glow plug engines and hot bulb engines.
 They will run until they run out of fuel or are stopped.

-- Older or poorly maintained diesel engines can sometimes experience what is called a "runaway," where, through malfunction or damage, the engine begins burning its own lubricant instead of fuel (this can also happen to even a brand-new diesel engine if a flammable gas gets into its air supply).
+- Older or poorly maintained diesel engines can sometimes experience what is called a "runaway," where, through malfunction or damage, the engine begins burning its own lubricant instead of fuel (this can also happen to even a brand-new diesel engine if a flammable gas gets into its air supply, such as in the case of the Texas City Refinery Explosion).
 When this happens, turning off the ignition or even cutting the fuel flow won't help, and, if not remedied quickly, the engine will literally tear itself apart.
 Oftentimes the only way to stop the engine is to block the air intake and suffocate the engine of its air supply.